Jayson123321/dutch-elections-results-2023/README.md

 # Dutch Parliamentary Elections 2023 - Results Visualization

 This project visualizes the results of the Dutch parliamentary elections held in 2023.
-It was developed as part of a semester assignment at the Amsterdam University ogesof Applied Sciences (Hogeschool van Amsterdam).
+It was developed as part of a semester assignment at the Amsterdam University of Applied Sciences (Hogeschool van Amsterdam).

 ## Features